-The small size of many of the remaining patches of habitat make managing landscape scale issues such as water levels much more difficult and renders the habitat more susceptible to external influences such as nutrient enrichment and scrub invasion.
-Fragmentation also means that there is less opportunity for species that have been lost from a site to naturally recolonise that patch of habitat.
+The small size of many of the remaining patches of habitat make managing issues such as water levels much more difficult and renders the habitat more susceptible to external influences such as nutrient enrichment and scrub invasion.
+Fragmentation also means that there is less opportunity for species that have been lost from a site to naturally recolonise.

 An increasing threat to the grasslands and fens of the valley is invasive non-native species, in particular New Zealand Pygmyweed (Crassula helmsii).
-This has become increasingly widespread and is now known to be found on Cornmill Meadows, Amwell Nature Reserve, Rye Meads Nature Reserve, Hall Marsh Scrape and Walthamstow Marshes.
+This has become increasingly widespread and is now known to be found on Cornmill Meadows, Amwell Nature Reserve, Rye Meads Nature Reserve, Hall Marsh Scrape, Goosefield, Gunpowder Park and Walthamstow Marshes.